-Semester 1 - Students will develop a practice essay or commentary on their learning journey using feedback from the diagnostics, audits, IT tasks and ‘rate your-self’ activities in each session.
+Semester 1 - Students will create a reflective learning journey essay using feedback from the diagnostics, audits, IT tasks and ‘rate your-self’ activities available from each session.
 This essay will be underpinned by references from their individual e-portfolio reflective blogs which will support the essay.
-The essay will be of 1,500 words (80%) and a 500 word reflective statement on team working tasks using theory to show development and future team working skills required (20%).
-This should be uploaded to the ePortfolio and handed in as a printed copy.
+The essay will be of 1,000 words (50%) and students will also be required to produce a CV and LinkedIn profile to apply for a given marketing vacancy (50%).

-Formative assessment – Students will produce a practice essay/personal statement (500 words) on which they will receive formative feedback to inform their Semester 1 assignment.
-They will also receive formative feedback at a number of stages to help students’ reflect and learning and skills developed which will help the Semester 1 assignment.
+Formative assessment – Students will produce a practice essay/personal statement (200 words) on which they will receive formative feedback to inform their Semester 1 assignment.
+They will also receive formative feedback at a number of stages to help students’ reflect learning and skills achieved which will help inform the Semester 1 assignment

-Resit Assessment will consist of a 1,500 word essay plus a 500 word reflective statement on the development of academic skills.
+Resit Assessment will consist of a2,000 word reflective essay on the identification, demonstration and future achievement of academic and employability skills.

 The assessment activity will encourage students to identify and effectively use feedback from a variety of sources.
 They will also be encouraged to collect information to support their employability and to reflect on the academic and employability skills achieved through the module.
 The assessment activity is deemed to be the most appropriate to encourage students to identify and articulate the skills they have achieved in relation to Newcastle University’s Graduate Skills Framework.
 This will enable them to become more personally effective as learner and, further, throughout their careers.
 The assessment activity is, therefore, directly and explicitly related to the intended learning outcomes of the module.